open/close all folders

 - Ultimate Spider-Man: Done by Peter Parker when he was secretly mocking Nova.

-- On the urchins in The Marvelous Misadventures of Flapjack wears a saucepan with eyeholes cut in it as a helmet.
+- One of the urchins in The Marvelous Misadventures of Flapjack wears a saucepan with eyeholes cut in it as a helmet.
 He also wears an eyepatch over the helmet.

 - Ned Kelly's helmet was a real functional bulletproof helmet shaped like a bucket.